 This is a trend we had already identified prior to the COVID-19 outbreak.
 As a predominantly brick and mortar operator, we wanted to ensure that we are not only connected with our members as much as possible when they aren’t in the gym but we also provide members with the possibility of being able to exercise when they are traveling for business or leisure.

 In partnering with Les Mills On Demand, our members will now be able to work out when they can’t access a gym.
 We see this partnership as being a complement to the live classes and experience that will continue to be immensely popular within the live setting of the physical gym.Loren Holland, CEO & Founder at GymNation

 By using historical data about your members and users are now able to identify what is that critical moment when one loses motivation and no longer attends workouts or uses a fitness app.

-AI models will provide you with the information on clients close to cancelling their subscription.
-Act on it to take more care of the such clients by providing them more motivation or modifying workouts.
+AI models will provide you with information on clients close to cancelling their subscriptions.
+Act on it to take more care of such clients by providing them more motivation or modifying workouts.

 How technology is disrupting the fitness industry

 Knowing how technology can impact a fitness business and generate more revenue, you must wonder about how this works and what technology we are talking about.
 Let’s take a look at the two technological aspects you should definitely consider.

 1) Mobile and web applications for online personal training companies